GChrysostomou/tasc/README.md

 ## TaSc

 Repository for the paper *"Improving Attention Interpretability with Task-specific Information in Text Classification", G.Chrysostomou and N.Aletras, to appear at ACL2021*.
+Pre-print available at this [link](https://arxiv.org/pdf/2105.02657.pdf)

 ## Prerequisites